Wall Street closes at new highs after day of choppy trading

 The latest data from the Commerce Department shows that consumer spending grew just 0.6% in September, a cautionary sign for an economy that remains in the grip of a pandemic and a prolonged bout of high inflation.

-Investors are wrapping up a busy week of earnings with several large companies reporting mixed results.
-Starbucks fell 7.3% after reporting solid fiscal fourth-quarter profits, but weak revenue.
+Investors wrapped up a busy week of earnings with several large companies reporting mixed results.
+Starbucks fell 6.3% after reporting solid fiscal fourth-quarter profits, but weak revenue.
 U.S. Steel jumped 12.9% after the steel maker reported strong third-quarter financial results and raised its dividend.

-AbbVie rose 4.4%, one of the big gainers among health care companies in the S&P 500, after the drugmaker reported strong third-quarter financial results and raised its profit forecast for the year.
+AbbVie rose 4.6%, one of the biggest gainers among health care companies in the S&P 500, after the drugmaker reported strong third-quarter financial results and raised its profit forecast for the year.

-Outside of earnings, world leaders of the Group of 20 large and fast-growing economies are meeting in Rome.
-Wall Street is also looking ahead to next week's meeting of The Federal Reserve as the central bank moves closer to trimming bond purchases that have helped keep interest rates low.
+Outside of earnings, Wall Street is looking ahead to next week's meeting of the Federal Reserve as the central bank moves closer to trimming bond purchases that have helped keep interest rates low.

 Credit: Lee Jin-man